Understanding Acupuncture

 Summary

-Acupuncture involves the insertion of hair-thin needles through the skin at strategic points on the client's body.
-A component of TCM with acupuncture used to treat pain is increasingly now used for overall wellness, including stress management.
+Acupuncture involves inserting hair-thin needles through the skin at strategic points on the client's body.
+While acupuncture is a component of TCM used to treat pain, it is increasingly being used for overall wellness, including stress management.

-TCM is a technique for balancing the energy flow known as Qi.
-It is believed to flow through pathways of the body by inserting needles into these meridians to rebalance the energy.
-In the West, acupuncture is viewed as stimulating nerves, muscles, and connective tissue, with some believing that this stimulation boosts the body’s natural painkillers.
+TCM is a method for balancing the energy flow, referred to as Qi.
+This energy is thought to move through the body's channels, where needles are placed into meridians to restore energy balance.
+From a Western perspective, acupuncture stimulates nerves, muscles, and connective tissues.
+Some suggest that this stimulation enhances the body's natural pain-relief mechanisms.

 Akhtar (SAC.
 Dip), Lead Clinical Sports Therapist